Five steps to creating a 1-2-1 marketing plan that will generate results

 The 18-to-24 age group is becoming harder and harder to reach through traditional channels such as television.
 Between the second quarters of 2011 and 2015, television viewing by this age group dropped by nearly eight hours per week.…

-Tools for benchmarking and comparing average media mix or traffic sources between websites
+Tools for benchmarking and comparing average media mix or percentage of different traffic sources between websites

 Naturally all digital marketers want more (quality) traffic.
 This begs the question where do we find this traffic?
 What is our optimal mix of online media?